 The Summer Academy at St. John’s brings rising high school juniors and seniors to its east (Annapolis) and west (Santa Fe) campuses to read, listen to, observe, and discuss selections of great works from the oeuvre of Western culture.
-The program is organized in week-long sessions and each week focuses on a specific theme.
+The camp is organized in week-long sessions and each week focuses on a specific theme.

 During the week, students attend small classes in three or four subject areas (e.g., seminar, lab, language, and/or music) that are guided by the college’s experienced faculty.
 (New to the curriculum this year are classes in the visual arts and logic & rhetoric.)
 Students also enjoy off-campus excursions that are fun and provide a great introduction to rich culture, history, and beauty that surround each campus.
 Daily activities include workshops, study groups, and down-time for studying and hanging out with new friends.

 Students live in college dormitories alongside carefully selected Resident Assistants—current or recently graduated St. John’s students—and eat in the campus dining hall.